pabloprf/PORTALS-tutorial/docs/source/vitals_capabilities.rst

 	Currently, the synhetic diagnostic to produce fluctuation levels out of amplitude spectra is handled by the ``convolution_CECE`` function in ``portals/gacode_tools/GACODEdefaults.py``.
 To understand the meaning of the ``d_perp_cm`` keyword argument provided above, please check out the code.

 Now, once TGLF has run and outputs have been read and stored in the ``tglf.results`` dictionary, information about the experiment needs to be provided.
-Note that the errors (standard deviation) are provided in absolute units (percent fluctuaiton, degrees, MW/m^2), but the Qe and Qi errors in the example above are written such as they are 20% from the base case.
+Note that the errors (standard deviation) are provided in absolute units (MW/m^2), but the Qe and Qi errors in the example above are written such as they are 20% from the base case.
 This is because the TGLF object already includes those experimental fluxes because they existed in the *input.gacode* file.
 However, this way of specifying the error is completely up to the user.

 .. code-block:: python